The weak specification property for geodesic flows on CAT(-1) spaces: Introduction

-The argument for obtaining the large deviations principle from the specification property goes back to the 90's with notable references including \cite{De92, Yo, EKW, waddington}.
+The argument for obtaining the large deviations principle from the specification property goes back to the 1990s with notable references including \cite{De92, Yo, EKW, waddington}.
 We adapt this approach to the current setting.
-Large deviations in dynamical systems were defined in analogy to results in Probability Theory, see \cite{Ellis}.
-This connection was first developed by Orey and Pelikan \cite{OP}.
-Large deviations results for flows with weak specification have also recently been obtained in the preprint \cite{BV}.
+Large deviations in dynamical systems were first developed by Orey and Pelikan \cite{OP} in analogy to results in Probability Theory, see \cite{Ellis}.
+Large deviations results for flows and semi-flows with weak specification have also been announced in the preprint \cite{BV}.

 Uniqueness of equilibrium states beyond the negative curvature compact Riemannian case has received continued interest.
 For non-positively curved Riemannian manifolds, uniqueness of the MME was proved in the deep work of Knieper \cite{knieper1, knieper2}.
-Recent progress on equilibrium states in this setting has been made by Burns, Climenhaga, Fisher and the third named author \cite{BCFT}.
+Results on the growth rate of weighted regular periodic orbits were obtained in \cite{ GS14}.
+Recent progress on equilibrium states and weighted equidistribution of periodic orbits in this setting has been made by Burns, Climenhaga, Fisher and the third named author \cite{BCFT}.

 A beautiful theory of equilibrium states has been developed in the non-compact negative curvature Riemannian setting by Paulin, Pollicott and Schapira \cite{PPS}, including results on uniqueness and equidistribution.
-In \cite{PPS}, they explicitly state that the reason they assume a smooth structure is due to the difficulties associated with controlling a H\"older potential function on GX for a CAT(-1) space.
-We sidestep these difficulties, providing techniques to handle H\"older potentials in the CAT(-1) setting.
+In \cite{PPS}, they explicitly state that the reason they assume a smooth structure is due to the difficulties associated with controlling a H\"older potential function on $GX$ for a $\CAT(-1)$ space.
+We sidestep these difficulties, providing techniques to handle H\"older potentials in the $\CAT(-1)$ setting.
 This is an advantage of our approach.
-The results on uniqueness of equilibrium states and weighted equidistribution of periodic orbits are new beyond the Riemannian case.
+The results on uniqueness of equilibrium states and weighted equidistribution of periodic orbits are new in the $\CAT(-1)$ setting beyond the Riemannian case.